m0llym0nster/AWSBucketPolicyCheck/README.md

 ![csv ouptut example](https://github.com/m0llym0nster/AWSBucketPolicyCheck/blob/master/images/Output.png)

-soonest - will check with more sids than 1
+soonest - will test and ensure it works with more sids than 1

 sooner - will look for root in principals listing